fportantier/habu/README.rst

     Usage: habu.web.screenshot [OPTIONS] URL

-      Uses Firefox to take a screenshot (you need firefox installed, obviously)
+      Use a browser to take a screenshot.

+      You need a browser installed, obviously.

       $ habu.web.screenshot https://www.portantier.com

     Options:
       -o TEXT                        Output file. (default: screenshot.png)
+      -b [firefox|chromium-browser]  Browser to use for screenshot.
       --help                         Show this message and exit.

 habu.web.tech